 - Top stitch around all four sides about 1/8″ around the edges.
 This will seal up the opening.

-- You can then stitch a cross in the middle to hold the layers together.
+- You can simply stitch across the middle to hold all the layers together.